OWASP/www-policy/operational/code-of-conduct.md

 notice: 2020-10-20

 ---

-{% include review-complete.html %}
+Adopted by the Board 02-Dec-2020.

-Participation in the OWASP Foundation is conditional upon individuals following the Code of Conduct, and as such individuals agree to conduct themselves per the following Code of Conduct:
+Participation in the OWASP Foundation is conditional upon individuals following the Code of Conduct, and as such, individuals agree to conduct themselves per the following Code of Conduct:

 ## Code of Conduct